neuroinformatics-unit/gsoc/GSoC-2025/movement:Calibrating confidence scores (Qianyi He).md

     I am currently a Master's student in Data Science at the University of Chicago.
 Previously, I worked at ByteDance as a data analyst, where I gained experience in machine learning and data processing.
 I have also studied data interaction techniques and developed several web pages to better present data.
 Additionally, I have conducted research on *real-time spatial positioning and attitude recognition based on Kalman filtering*, giving me a certain level of understanding of pose estimation frameworks.
 Although I have extensive programming experience, I am new to open source.
 The *movement* project is my first participation in the open-source community, where I submitted a pull request to implement a feature requested in an issue.
 - **Motivation: why this project?**

     I hope to engage in computational neuroscience research in the future and apply my data science skills to this field.
 During my undergraduate laboratory internship, I was involved in studies related to brain science and animal behavior.
-I believe that the *movement* project is very helpful for such research.
+I am mainly involved in some research exploring the connection between neural activity and animal behavior.
+I think the movement library can help us get more accurate animal behavior data and help this kind of research.
 - **Match: why you?**

     There is currently no widely accepted best method for calibrating confidence scores in regression models.
 I hope to leverage my data analysis skills to design a benchmark that evaluates the strengths and weaknesses of the various calibration methods we will implement, aiming to identify an optimal approach or provide simple guidelines for selecting the appropriate method.
 I have won awards (Top 1-2%) in mathematical modeling competitions such as MCM/ICM and CUMCM, which makes me particularly skilled in this type of work.